tatsuya98/nc-news-fe/README.md

 2. clone the repo using git clone
 3. in the terminal do npm install to install necessary dependepcies
 4. do npm run dev in the terminal to host a local version of the site
+5. because there is no  at the moment user login/ authentication the only way to change the user is to go into the context directory and change the initial user state value in the UserContext file
 # Disclaimer
 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)